mixpanel/docs/pages/docs/migration/amplitude.md

 Amplitude does not export `insert_id` column but even when it is an optional field in Mixpanel, it is recommended to generate it and pass it as best practice.

 ##### Amplitude user schema
 For Users too, it would be important to flatten the JSON columns into individual columns.
-It is also important to reduce unnecessary engage calls hence, we’ll be extracting the latest event time of that user_id to get all the user properties.
+It is also important to reduce unnecessary engage calls hence, we'll be extracting the latest event time of that user_id to get all the user properties.

 ```jsx
 SELECT